fscj-4raxhel/intro-to-computing/notes/chapter4.md

 | `%`      | reminder      |

 Note that the default division of two fixed-point numbers are integer division.
 For example, `5/2` results `2` with the reminder ignored.

+### Order of Operations
+When given an expression like `a - b / c`, what would be the right interpretation of this expression.
+As in algebra, there are rules of operator precedence that make the meaning clear.
+So does in Java.
+Each operation has a precedence level.
+Higher-level operators bind to the operands more tightly than lower-level operators.
+The same level ones bind the operand left to right.

+Parentheses are used to group the operators and their operands.